s

 Costume: SADAK

-Photos: Neue Nationalgallerie and fottomatti
+Photos: Neue Nationalgallerie and fottomatti.

 Autonomous Avatar at Festival der Zukunft

-On tour at ‚Festival der Zukunft‘ – enjoying our 10th show and arriving at a mind set where dancing it becomes second nature.
+On tour at ‚Festival der Zukunft‘ – enjoying our 10th show and arriving at a mind set where dancing becomes second nature.
 Walking on stage and just do it.

 Date: Friday July 4, 2025